tsuyoi/cpms/README.md

-# Cresco Pipeline Management System (In Development)
+# [WIP] Cresco Pipeline Management System

-*Note: This project is in very active development and may not currently match the README description in functionality.
+*Note: This project is in the very early stages of development.
+This README will continue to be updated to reflect the current and future state, but the project is not currently feature-complete.*
-This document can loosely be considered a roadmap for where development is going.*

 Cresco Pipeline Management System (CPMS), a workflow management system, builds on the [Cresco Edge Computing Framework](http://cresco.io) to provide a simple scriptable workflow distribution framework to